fabian-gubler/bachelor-thesis/notes/research.md

+# Subject Matter

+Keywords

+- **BPMN:** Business Process Model and Notation
+- **BPM:** Business Process Management
+- **CPS (Cyper-physical systems):** Convergence of cyber and physical world

+Definitions

+- **Definition Smart factory:** Interconnectedness of isolated machines.
+Enables the connection of business and production processes (e.g. sales)

+Descriptions

+- **Model Smart Factory:** Components from "Fischer technik", different stations simultating production

+Blog Article

+- Software Stack: Reduce the gap between the production shop floor and enterprise-level management systems

+# Personal Findings
+Clean Code
+- Sedgewick (p.
+413): Import statements appear at the beginning of a program, with all standard Python modules appearing before all user-defined modules.

 # Refactoring

+Goals

+- **Maintainability**: Code should be easy to understand and maintain
+- **Extensibility:** Adding a new object should be easy and not create new bugs in other parts of the code

 [Video Technische Schulden](https://www.youtube.com/watch?v=hwkqHWpMQss)

 - Refactoring doesn't change the observable behavior of the program, it makes a pureley internal change, aiming to make the program more easier to understand.